thearn/webcam-pulse-detector/README.md

 characteristics of (oxy-) hemoglobin (see http://www.opticsinfobase.org/oe/abstract.cfm?uri=oe-16-26-21434).

 With good lighting and minimal noise due to motion, a stable heartbeat should be isolated in about 15 seconds.
-Other physiological waveforms, such as [Mayer waves](http://en.wikipedia.org/wiki/Mayer_waves), should also be visible in the raw data stream.
+Other physiological waveforms (such as [Mayer waves](http://en.wikipedia.org/wiki/Mayer_waves)) should also be visible in the raw data stream.

 Once the user's pulse signal has been isolated, real-time phase variation associated with the detected hearbeat frequency is also computed.
 This allows for the heartbeat